Induction Generator: Types & Working Principle

 Speed of rotor Variable Variable Variable Constant Constant Variable

-Brushes and slip rings No No, uses induction Yes Yes unless permanent magnets used for field No, uses permanent magnet No, uses permanent magnet
+Brushes and slip rings No No, uses induction Yes Yes, unless permanent magnets are used for field No, uses a permanent magnet No, uses a permanent magnet

 Brushes and commutator Yes No No No No No